Thursday, November 21, 2024

 With no other accommodation option in Embalse de Alcántara, the following two stages can be complicated.
 You can do a short 12 km stage to Casar de Cáceres, and from there, walk roughly 32 km to Cañaveral.
 After that, you can either stick to the “official” stages or divide the next few stages differently, as I did.
 You have a few more options from here until Salamanca.

-Alternatively, if you don’t want to walk a 11 km stage to Casar de Cáceres, take a bus or train to Cañaveral and continue from there.
+Alternatively, if you don’t want to walk the 11-km stage to Casar de Cáceres, take a bus or train to Cañaveral and continue from there.

 • Intermediate stages: Casar de Cáceres (11 km from Cáceres)